 VI.
 MEETINGS.
 The Association shall hold an annual meeting at dates and places as the Executive Committee may determine; additional special meetings may he called by the Executive Committee as circumstances demand.

 VII.
 OFFICERS.
-The officers of the Association shall be President, First Vice President, Second Vice President and Secretary-Treasurer.
-These four, and the retiring President each year, shall constitute the Executive Committee.
-This Committee shall consist of four persons with the following titles and responsibilities as noted:
+The officers of the Association shall be President, First Vice President and Program Chair, Second Vice President, Treasurer, Secretary, Issues Chair, Communications Chair, Canadian Representative, MBA Representative, Undergraduate Program Representative, and Immediate Past President.
+The five primary officers (president, two vice presidents, treasurer and secretary) and the immediate Past President shall constitute the Executive Committee.
+This Committee shall consist of six persons with the following titles and responsibilities as noted:

-President First Vice President and Program Chair Second Vice President Secretary/Treasurer Immediate Past President and Chair of Nominating Committee
+President First Vice President and Program Chair Second Vice President Secretary

+Treasurer Immediate Past President and Chair of Nominating Committee

 The Executive Committee shall have the power to conduct the affairs of the Association in accordance with the provision of this Constitution and of any special votes of the Association.
 The Executive Committee shall have the power to create ad hoc committees as needs arise and to recommend standing committees for membership approval.

 The members of the Executive Committee shall be elected annually by a majority of the membership present at the Annual Business Meeting to hold office until their successors are elected.
-However, the Secretary-Treasurer shall be elected for a three-year term.
-Whenever the office of President, Vice President, Secretary or Treasurer becomes vacant, the Executive Committee shall fill the same by temporary appointments pending the election of permanent successors at the next meeting.
+However, the Secretary and Treasurer shall each be elected for a three-year term.
+Whenever the office of President, First- or Second-Vice President, Secretary or Treasurer becomes vacant, the Executive Committee shall fill the same by temporary appointments pending the election of permanent successors at the next meeting.

+The Issues Chair shall execute a survey of members, at least annually, to determine the most relevant issues to the membership.
+The information will be shared with the executive committee and factor into the planning for the annual program.
+The Communications Chair shall be in charge of the association’s website and other general communication with the membership throughout the year on behalf of the association’s leadership.

 VIII.
 AUTONOMY OF MEMBERS.
 No act of the Association shall be held to control the policy or action of any member institution.

 IX.
 AMENDMENTS.
 This constitution may be changed at any regular or special meeting.
-No change shall be effective unless approved by two-thirds of the institutions represented.
-No motion for an amendment shall be considered unless a copy of such proposed amendment has been filed with the Secretary/Treasurer at least forty days before the meeting and a copy thereof sent forthwith by the Secretary/Treasurer to each member institution.
+No change shall be effective unless approved by two-thirds of the member institutions present at the meeting.
+No motion for an amendment shall be considered unless a copy of such proposed amendment has been filed with the Secretary/ at least forty days before the meeting and a copy thereof sent forthwith by the Secretary to each member institution.

 NORTHEAST BUSINESS DEANS’ ASSOCIATION BY-LAWS